gemcfadyen/georginam.com/_posts/2016-01-13-apprenticeship-day-65.md

 I looked and thought he meant the name was not very good.
 I started saying that I could easily rename it, but it was actually the fact that camel case was being used, whereas the Ruby convention is underscores.
 Whilst I had been keeping to the underscore convention, this one had slipped in and I had not even noticed.

-Another conventions I'm now aware of is for conditional methods.
+Another convention I'm now aware of is for conditional methods.
 Whereas in Java you typically name methods 'isThisThing()', in ruby you would say 'this_thing?', thus the question mark depicts the fact you are essentially asking the question.

 I've realised that learning a new language is more than getting the correct syntax and design.
 An important part is learning the conventions, akin to the colloquial words in a spoken language.